This post may contain affiliate links, from which we earn an income.

 A good alternative to a sleeping bag or duvet is a sleeping bag liner, which effectively gives you a top and bottom sheet, with a camping quilt or blanket for cooler nights.

-This is a perfect combination if you’re travelling in warmer countries, especially if you pick a soft cotton liner like this one, and a cosy but lightweight camping quilt like this one, which packs down into a small stuff sack for easy daytime storage.
+This is a perfect combination if you’re travelling in warmer countries, especially if you pick a soft cotton liner like this 2-in-1 sleeping bag liner, and a cosy but lightweight camping quilt like down camping quilt, which packs down into a small stuff sack for easy daytime storage.

 Sleeping bags are great if you take short trips or make your bed up nightly – you don’t have to try and find a sheet for the awkward shape, and they’re quick to get out at night and easy to store away in the morning.